gmeben/bigcanvas/README.md

 # bigcanvas

-A derivative of [techleadhd / bigcanvasdemo](https://github.com/techleadhd/bigcanvasdemo) but built by scratch.
+A derivative of [techleadhd/bigcanvasdemo](https://github.com/techleadhd/bigcanvasdemo) but built by scratch.